 The largest of the hawker dragonflies found in Britain, this is a common species in southern England and Wales.

-The male (below) has a bright blue body, while the female, seen above laying eggs on emergent vegetation, has a greenish tinge, becoming gradually bluer when old.
+With an overall length of typically 7.8cm and a wingspan of about 10.5cm, this is Britain's largest dragonfly species.
+The male (pictured below) has a bright blue abdomen, an apple-green thorax and blue eyes.
+The female, seen above laying eggs on emergent vegetation, has a greenish tinge, becoming gradually bluer when old.

-Mainly seen over ponds, canals or slow-flowing streams, this beautiful insect flies for long periods without resting, which makes it a difficult dragonfly to study.
+Mainly seen over large, densely-vegetated ponds, flooded gravel pits, shallow lakes, canals, large ditches and slow-flowing streams, this beautiful insect flies for long periods without resting, which makes it a difficult dragonfly to study.